blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 > Accepts parameter: `--ratios-position-size`

+> Accepts parameter: `--ratios-from-bid-ask`

 The `RatiosElement` builds orders using the specified ratio of available collateral for the position size and the specified ratio of the price for the spread.
 The position size is specified using the `--ratios-position-size` parameter, and the spread is specified using the `--ratios-spread` parameter.

 It is possible to 'layer' orders by specifying the `--ratios-position-size` and `--ratios-spread` parameters multiple times. **Note**: both parameters must be specified the same number of times - for example, it is an error to specify 3 position size ratios and only 2 spread ratios.

+The default is to perform calculations based on the mid price.
+The `--ratios-from-bid-ask` parameter specifies spread calculations are to be performed using the bid price (for BUYs) or ask price (for SELLs), not the mid price.

 ### `RoundToLotSizeElement`